sxs-collaboration/spectre/docs/Installation/Installation.md

    `cmake -D CHARM_ROOT=/work/charm/multicore-linux64-gcc SPECTRE_ROOT`
    then
    `make -jN`
-   to compile the code, and `ctest` to run the tests.
+   to compile the code, `make test-executables -jN` to compile the test executables, and `ctest` to run the tests.

 Notes:
   * Everything in your build directory is owned by root, and is